chris-m-taylor/test-json/README.md

 This documentation provides information about the structure of JSON objects used to manage band content on your website.

+## Environment-specific Configuration

+- **Production Environment (Prod):** The production environment looks for information in the "prod" folder.
+- **Development Environment (Dev):** The development environment looks for information in the "dev" folder.

+Please ensure that you place the appropriate JSON files in the respective folders based on your environment.

+## Vercel Deployment Configuration

+When deploying your application to Vercel, make sure to set the following environment variables:

+- **BANDS_IN_TOWN_API_KEY:** Provide your Bands In Town API key in vercel for fetching show information.
+- **HYPHENATED_BAND_NAME:** Set the hyphenated band name as an environment variable.
+This is used to point to the correct test-json route.

+This documentation provides information about the structure of JSON objects used to manage band content on your website.

 ## Menu JSON Object

 The `menu` object contains information about the navigation menu options.